 “There were lots of laughs, lots of food, and it was a great time,” she concluded.

-KCA would like to say miigwetch to our community partners, Seven Generations Education Institute and Shooniyaa Wa-Biitong, and the Government of Canada – Canada Summer Jobs program for supporting this youth employment initiative.
+KCA would like to say miigwetch to our community partners, Seven Generations Education Institute and Shooniyaa Wa-Biitong, the Community Foundation, and the Government of Canada – Canada Summer Jobs program for supporting this youth employment initiative.